TheTechSearch

 Check Price on Amazon

-Samsung's Ultra 2 is built for outdoor athletes and people who hate charging.
-60 hours of battery means you can go a full weekend trip — Friday to Sunday — without a charger.
+Samsung's Galaxy Watch Ultra is built for outdoor athletes and people who hate charging.
+60 hours of battery means you can take a full weekend trip without a charger.
 The titanium case handles abuse that would scratch aluminum watches, and the dual-frequency GPS tracked my runs more accurately than any other watch I tested.

 Body composition analysis (BIA) measures body fat percentage, skeletal muscle mass, and body water by sending a small electrical current through your body via sensors on the watch.
 It's not DEXA-scan accurate, but for tracking trends over weeks and months, it's surprisingly consistent.